mjfos2r/TemplateTerraWorkflow/README.md

 ```

 ## Dependencies

 - [uv](https://astral.sh/uv)
 - [make](https://www.gnu.org/software/make/)
 - [docker](https://www.docker.com)
 - [shellcheck](https://www.shellcheck.net)

 ## Setup dev environment

-To get this all set up and groovy, simply ensure you have the dependencies listed above and execute `dev_setup.sh`
+To get this all set up and groovy, simply ensure you have the dependencies listed above and execute `./dev_env/dev_setup.sh`

 Which does the following:

 1. creates a virtual environment using uv